gkaye/stock-juicer/README.md

 ## Features

-- **Stock Market Screening**: The screener evaluates stocks using defined criteria like linearity, liquidity, volume, and ATR.
+- **Stock Market Screening**: The screener filters and sorts stocks using defined criteria like linearity, liquidity, volume, and ATR.
 - **Real-Time Intraday Charts**: Monitor live charts based on the output of the screener, updated in real time.
 - **Dynamic Chart Display**: Charts can be pinned to float on top for easy viewing as the order updates.
-- **Performant Data Processing**: This application leverages Python multithreading and the Dash framework to process and display large datasets, efficiently rendering OHLC data from raw trade data.
+- **Performant Data Processing**: This application leverages Python multithreading and the Dash framework to process and display large datasets, efficiently rendering OHLC candlestick data from raw trade data.

 ## Requirements